SamuelCabralCruz/going/README.md

 Also, all libraries (apart from `kinggo` and `gomicron` themselves) should/could depend on `kinggo` and `gomicron` to build their tests.

+# TODO: rename went to going

+# TODO: fn
+- of optional -> nullable by default
+- tests

 # TODO: xpctd
-- tests

-# TODO: fn
 - tests

 # TODO: botox